Tips to get small stains out of a comforter by needing a simple spot cleaning method.

 If your label says “dry clean only” then you should dry clean your comforter instead of attempting to wash it in the washing machine.
 This is common among down-filled comforters which can lose their fluff in regular washing machines due to the natural oils in the detergent.

-Wrapping Up: How To Spot Clean A Comforter
+How To Spot Clean A Comforter Bottom Line

 In order to keep your comforter luxurious and clean, you should be washing it every few months or when the seasons change each quarter.
 If you have allergies or you do not use a top sheet, you should be washing it more often.

-If you do not wash your comforter you will notice that it starts to have a smell.
+If you do not wash your comforter well notice that it starts to have a smell.
 Your comforter can also start losing some of the fluff and make the entire thing less luxurious.